Buffalo Bill Center of the West

 Cody, Wyoming 82414

 The Buffalo Bill Museum opened as a log cabin in 1927 in downtown Cody; in 1969 it moved to a new wing of what was then-named the Buffalo Bill Historical Center, joining the Whitney Western Art Museum (opened in 1959 as the Whitney Gallery of Western Art) on the Center’s campus.
-The Plains Indian Museum opened in 1979, the Cody Firearms Museum in 1976, the McCracken Research Library in 1980, and the Draper Natural History Museum in 2002.
+The Plains Indian Museum opened in 1979, the Cody Firearms Museum in 1976 (redesigned and reinstalled in 2019), the McCracken Research Library in 1980, and the Draper Natural History Museum in 2002.

 The Center of the West at a Glance: